echawk/marktex/README.md

 - [x] Add in support for citation commands
 	- Using miktex, there seems to be an issue with biber
 		- But the infrastructure is in place for testing.
+	- bibtex is confirmed to work under texlive
 	- Confirmed to work with `refer`/`groff`
 - [x] Add in support for highlighting source code
 	- I'd like to be able to use marktex for literate programming